katherinejleeming/katherinejleeming/README.md

 - I am currently undertaking the CFG Degree +Masters in Full Stack Development with Activision Blizzard.
 - I volunteer as a Junior Developer within the RAF Air Cadets software team working on C++ & JavaScript applications
 - I’m currently continuing to learn C++ for Games Programming with Sumo Digital's Playbuffer after completing their Diversity Internship Training Programme in 2023.
-- Below you'll find some examples of projects created during my internship/ degree.
+- Below you'll find some examples of projects created during my internship/ degree and in my spare time.

 **Languages**
 - C++